smessie/Article-ESWC2024-DFDP/content/evaluation.md

 The first research question is: "How can form developers create forms to declaratively control machines for producing RDF in **multiple viewing environments** (such as Web pages and text-based via a command line)?".
 The FormRenderer and FormCli applications showcase creating a form renderer application in multiple viewing environments (R4).
-The form was described declaratively (R1) as the display part is fully described using the already existing Solid-UI ontology.
+The form was described declaratively (R1) as the display part is fully described using the already existing UI ontology.
 Data can be passed along to automatically prefill a form by machines using the form fields' bindings (R2), and users can interpret the field title to manually enter a value (R3).

 The second research question is: "How can machines **translate form descriptions** decoupled from the application into a vocabulary that the application understands?".